Building a modern resume

 - Summary of you (a single sentence or a bulleted list with main skills, sectors, techs, etc.)

-- Photo (small); it helps memorability, specially when the recruiter gets a lot of resumes
+- Photo (small); it helps memorability, especially when the recruiter gets a lot of resumes

 - Current city